-“Oh,” Pippa poked the hologram and the screen she was writing on closed.
-“Just push the power button,”
+“Oh,” Pippa poked the hologram board and the screen she was writing on closed.
+“Just push the power button.”

-Tammy already had her finger on the button when we brought our attention back to the machine.
+Tammy was already waiting for us, with her finger on the button, when we brought our attention back to the machine.
 It hummed and lit up when she pushed it.
 The antenna began rotating in circles as if trying to lock on to something and a small hologram appeared in front of the machine.
 The antenna finally stopped moving and the hologram flickered, giving us a heading.

-“Excellent,” Cashel admired, “go back to your ship and tell Breccan we leave early tomorrow morning.”
-He said to Pippa.
+“Excellent,” Cashel admired.
+“Go back to your ship and tell Breccan we leave early in the morning,” he said to Pippa.

 Kiko examined the machine, “How are we using this thing Tammy?”

 “I did not have enough time to enhance the PSL and make the signal range stronger; therefore it will need to be transported along with the expedition group,” she explained.